-During the past few months a lot of YouTube channels are have been demonetized recently do to something YouTube calls ‘duplication’.
+During the past few months a lot of YouTube channels are have been demonetized recently do to something YouTube calls ‘duplication’ or (more recently) reused content.
 The main message to be taken from YouTube’s monetization review process is that in order for your channel to enjoy the benefits of monetization (which is a privilege not a right), you need to:

 - Respect the intellectual property of others.

 - Follow YouTube’s Terms of Service (www.youtube.com/static?template=terms) and Community Guidelines (www.youtube.com/yt/about/policies/).

 - Produce content that advertisers would like to be associated with.

 - Upload videos in which you used enough of your own content that you deserve to earn money from it.